 Since being opened to older fillies and mares in 1991, the Yorkshire Oaks has seen its fair share of older champions.
 While definitely something to note, the age of winners largely correlates with the rate of their participation in this race.

-During the last 10 years three-year-olds have compromised a little over 60% of the Yorkshire Oaks field while their win percentage since the rule change is just 4% higher.
+Since 1991, three-year-olds have compromised a little over 67% of the Yorkshire Oaks field while their win percentage since the rule change is just 4.7% lower.
 Mares over five-years-old are yet to secure a win but it’s very rare to see them involved.